Yorkshire is an outdoor-lover’s dream. Almost every person you come across is dressed in walking boots, waterproofs and a backpack.

 Now you know about the countless Yorkshire dog friendly places, we have a sneaky feeling you may want to visit.
 If that’s the case, look no further, you can find a superb selection of self-catering accommodation right here

 From Yorkshire hot tub cottages for pets oozing with character to coastal retreats, we have put together a list of the finest dog friendly accommodation in the Yorkshire Dales for you to browse.

-Yorkshire log cabins that welcome dogs are fast becoming the most popular choice for families and couples wanting to get away from it all and relax.
+Yorkshire log cabins that welcome dogs are fast becoming the most popular choice for groups and couples wanting to get away from it all and relax.

-With so many activities and attractions to try, Yorkshire has become a popular destination for any type of holiday with your pet.
+With so many activities and attractions to try from West Yorkshire to North Yorkshire, this county has become very popular among dog owners.
 If you still need to book your accommodation, whether that’s a lodge, cottage or cabin, see our vast range of breaks in Yorkshire.

 An online publisher for over nine years, working specifically in the travel and dog industries.
 When I am not writing about pet travels and places to visit, I enjoy walking with my 2 Golden Retrievers, fishing and family time.